Nithin-at-github/QuizApp/README.md

     ![user_settings](https://user-images.githubusercontent.com/104214308/213721965-c9f03a17-0431-4db6-b174-5c398e3ece59.png)

 14. #### View Feedbacks
-    The Feedbacks posted by various users is showm in the homepage which is visible to everyone.But its limited to a number.thus everyone can see all feedbacks in this section.
+    The latest feedbacks posted by various users is shown in the homepage as visible to everyone.
+There is a see more button to see all feedbacks as follows.

     ![feedbacks](https://user-images.githubusercontent.com/104214308/213722803-51fdef11-6799-45f7-a800-61d5b8798aa9.png)